How to eat healthily when you’re pregnant

 But I Can’t Stop Craving Carbohydrates!

-It’s easy for me to suggest eating salmon and broccolini but what if all you feel like is some bread, layered with bread and sprinkled with pasta?
+It’s easy for me, as a prenatal nutritionist, to suggest eating salmon and broccolini but what if all you feel like is some bread, layered with bread and sprinkled with pasta?

 My advice is ALWAYS to be gentle with yourself.

 Even small little swaps are going to be lovely for your bub (and good for your mental health).

 - Feel like pasta?
 Try pulse pasta and add in some tins of tomatoes (loaded with for lycopene for healthy hearts).

 - Low GI white rice is a healthier alternative to plain white or choose a whole grain carb you love like freekeh or quinoa.